14ag/14ag/README.md

 ## 🎤 A Word from the Ringmaster

-> "In this code circus, perfection is the clown, and clever chaos is the acrobat."
+> "In this code circus, perfection is the clown and clever chaos is the acrobat."

 ## 🎟️ Join the Fun